 - Schedule dedicated time every day for exercise, and make it a priority.

 - Designate incentives or rewards for attaining goals.

 For more suggestions on the best exercises for seniors to help increase activity levels, contact CareFor.
-Our expert in-home caregivers are knowledgeable in helping older adults thrive and improve their overall wellbeing, and we love nothing more than knowing the seniors in our care are healthy and living life to the fullest!
-Contact us online or call usat (512) 338-4533 to learn more about our top-rated long term care in Austin and the surrounding communities!
+Our San Marcos senior care experts and in-home caregivers are knowledgeable in helping older adults thrive and improve their overall wellbeing, and we love nothing more than knowing the seniors in our care are healthy and living life to the fullest!
+Contact us online or call us at (512) 338-4533 to learn more about our top-rated in home care in San Marcos, TX and the surrounding communities!